Kotok7/Kotok7/README.md

-# Hi, everyone! 👋 I'm Your Name
+# Hi, everyone! 👋 I'm Kotok7

 I'm a passionate developer who loves coding and learning new technologies.